A cemetery or mausoleum will not open a grave or remove a body without a Disinter/Reinter Permit.

 After you apply

 Please allow at least one week to process a Disinter/Reinter Permit application.
-The permit and other documents are sent to you by regular mail.
+The permit and other documents are sent to you by regular postal service.

-If information is missing or there are any discrepancies in information, your application may be delayed.
+If your information is missing or there are any discrepancies in information, your application may be delayed.

-For special arrangement or rush service options, speak with Vital Statistics.
+For special arrangements or rush service options, contact us via email with Vital Statistics.

 Edmonton, Alberta T5J 4W7